GameAnalytics/ansible-grafana-agent/README.md

 This role was created in 2021 by [Nicolas Leiva](https://github.com/nleiva).

-In this fork we modified it to be compatible for setting up the agent in containers easily.
+In this fork we modified the role to be compatible for setting up the agent in containers.